 In terms of night vision, like the SpyX, you’ll get a flip out LED light which will let them see in the dark at up to 25 feet.
 Not real night vision, but it’s still a cool addition nonetheless.
 The lights are powered by the battery that sits at the back, and makes this a wearable device.
 The elastic band is adjustable and very comfortable, and the nose pad is foam, so it’s comfortable as well.
 Note that with the Yolyoo, you’ll need four AAA batteries in order to power them.
 And if you’re on a budget, they’re quite possibly your best pick.

-The first thing you’ll need to know before we get into the goggles themselves is how they differ to the real thing.
+The first thing you’ll need to know before we get into the goggles themselves is how they differ from the real thing.
 And to do that, let’s touch upon how real night vision goggles work.
 Basically, night vision goggles work by amplifying the existing light.
-Even in what appears like pitch black scenarios, there’s a tiny bit of light.
+Even in what appears like pitch-black scenarios, there’s a tiny bit of light.
 Sometimes that’s infrared light, which you can’t see with your naked eyes.
-Well, a pair of night vision goggles will collect that tiny bit of light, and will amplify it quite a bit so you can see what’s going on.
+Well, a pair of night vision goggles will collect that tiny bit of light and will amplify it quite a bit so you can see what’s going on.
 (1)